Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 Mechanism of infection development

-The mucous membrane of the sphenoid sinus begins to intensively absorb oxygen from its cavity, instead releasing carbon dioxide.
-Due to the clogged outlet, carbon dioxide accumulates in the cavity and exerts pernicious influence on mucosal cells.
-Cells are damaged and accumulate inflammatory infiltrate followed by mucosal edema and inflammation.
+The mucous membrane of the sphenoid sinus begins to intensively absorb oxygen from its cavity, releasing in return carbon dioxide.
+Due to the clogged outlet, carbon dioxide accumulates in the cavity and affects detrimental influence on mucosal cells.
+Cells are damaged and accumulation inflammatory infiltrate followed by swelling of the mucous membrane and inflammation.

 Symptoms of sphenoiditis